apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 divided between "User Guides" and "How-to Guides".

 The next is that there are special topics within the TVM community that benefit from additional attention.
-These topic include, but are not limited to, Micro TVM and VTA.
+These topics include, but are not limited to, microTVM and VTA.
 Special "Topic Guides" can be created to index existing material, and provide context on how to naviagate that material most effectively.